trajectory-learning/class-learning/README.md

 ## Directories

-demo1, demo2, demo3...demoN contain the input data for the algorithm, this data is gathered by the experimental setup in the teaching process
+demo1, demo2, demo3...demoN contain the input data for the algorithm (demonstrations), this data is gathered by the experimental setup in the teaching process

 - script(1)(2)(3).txt - contain the demonstrated trajectories by kinesthetic
                         teaching, sampled from the UR robot